meisteraxel/meisteraxel/README.md

 <h1>Hi 👋, I'm Axel</h1>
 <p>I'm a passionate frontend developer from Germany.
 Currently on an exciting journey of mastering Javascript and diving deep into the world of React. 🚀 Feel free to explore my repositories.
-Let's connect, collaborate, and build the future of the web together! 🚧✨</p>
+Let's connect, collaborate, and build together! 🚧✨</p>

 - 🌱 I’m currently learning **HTML, CSS, Javascript, React**